cgre-aachen/bayseg/README.md

 ## Contact

-The library is being developed by [Alexander Schaaf](https://www.researchgate.net/profile/Alexander_Schaaf4) and [Hui Wang](https://www.researchgate.net/profile/Hui_Wang122) from the LuFG Computational Geoscience and Reservoir Engineering (CGRE) and the Aachen Institute for Advanced Study in Computational Engineering Science (AICES) at RWTH Aachen University.
+The library is being developed by [Alexander Schaaf](https://www.researchgate.net/profile/Alexander_Schaaf4) and [Hui Wang](https://www.researchgate.net/profile/Hui_Wang122) from the LuF Computational Geoscience and Reservoir Engineering (CGRE) and the Aachen Institute for Advanced Study in Computational Engineering Science (AICES) at RWTH Aachen University.